 After 10 minutes of simmering, fish out the bare stems of thyme.
 The thyme stems are easier to locate and remove now.
 Leave the bay leaves in as we’re going to use them as long as possible.

-Stir the softened black-eyed peas into the flavorful ham (or turkey) broth you created.
+Stir the soaked peas into the flavorful broth.

 Bring the liquid up to a gentle simmer.
-Avoid boiling the peas as that will cause a lot of them to split.
-While a gentle bubbling is okay, minimal movement on the surface of the liquid is even better.
+Avoid boiling the black eyed peas as that will cause a lot of them to split.
+Minimal movement on the surface of the liquid is what you’re looking for.
 Once the liquid comes to the correct temperature, cover the pot.

-Gently cook the peas for 20 minutes, stirring them every so often to keep them from sticking to the bottom of the pot.
+Simmer the black eyed peas for 20-30 minutes, stirring them every so often to keep them from sticking to the bottom of the pot.

 After 20 minutes of gentle cooking, taste a pea or two.
 The peas should have slight texture to them but shouldn’t be hard or crunchy.
 If they are, continue simmering them for another 10-15 minutes.

-While the peas can be served as is, I prefer a slightly thick sauce for my black-eyed peas.
-If you do as well, use an immersion blender to blend just a small amount of the peas in the pot.
+While the peas can be served as is, I prefer a slightly thick sauce for mine.
+To create a sauce for your black eyed peas use an immersion blender to blend just a small amount of the peas in the pot.
 I eyeball a quadrant of the pot and blend just that amount with my immersion blender.

 If you prefer a thinner broth for your peas, you can just skip the blending altogether.
 Taste the broth with a couple of peas and adjust the seasonings to taste by adding a little more adobo or seasoned salt.